(Redirected from Ruben Sierra)

 Ruben Sierra played 20 years in the major leagues, hitting more than 300 home runs.

 Sierra was signed as a free agent by the Texas Rangers and scout Orlando Gomez on November 21, 1982.
 He first broke into the majors with the Rangers in 1986 at age 20, playing outfield alongside Oddibe McDowell and Pete Incaviglia.
 After 6 3/4 seasons with the Rangers and parts of four seasons with the Oakland Athletics, he became a journeyman for the second half of his career, making ten stops.
-A four-time All-Star, his best year was 1989 when he was second in the MVP voting, and led the league in slugging, total bases, triples and RBI.
+A four-time All-Star, his best year was 1989 when he was second in the MVP voting, and led the American League in slugging, total bases, triples and RBI.

 The most similar player through 2007, according to the similarity scores method, is his contemporary Joe Carter.
 Both players have lifetime Adjusted OPS+ scores of 105 although Carter has more homers and RBI.